urbit/docs/reference/vane-apis/jael.md

 # Jael

-In this document we describe the public interface for Ames.
-Namely, we describe each `task` that Jael can be `%pass`ed, and which `gift`(s) Ames can `%give` in return.
+In this document we describe the public interface for Jael.
+Namely, we describe each `task` that Jael can be `%pass`ed, and which `gift`(s) Jael can `%give` in return.

 ## Tasks